Free Offer

 • Select a game table to attach to on startup: By checking this option, Holdem Indicator won’t attach itself to any game table automatically.
 You need to manually select one of the game tables when you launch Holdem Indicator.

-• Automatically move with the game table: By selecting this option, Holdem Indicator will move itself with the game table automatically when you move your game table.
-In the mini view mode however, this option is invalid.
+• Move with the game table automatically: By selecting this option, Holdem Indicator will move itself with the game table automatically when you move your game table.
+For vertical and mini view mode however, this option is invalid.

-• 4 Color Deck: Displays your hole cards and the board cards with a 4 color deck.
+• 4 Color Deck: Displays your hole cards and the board cards with a 4 color deck on Holdem Indicator.

-• Show my hole cards after folding: By selecting this option, Holdem Indicator will keep displaying your hole cards after you fold your hand.
+• Show my hole cards after fold: By selecting this option, Holdem Indicator will keep displaying your hole cards after you fold your hand.

-• Player Stats Display: Display the player stats data in fraction mode.
-For example, display "2 : 2" instead of "100%", which is more accurate in some cases.
+• Player Stats: Display the player stats data in fraction mode.
+For example, display "1 : 2" instead of "50%", which is more accurate in some cases.
+Here "2" is the total hands base.

 "Right Click" on the stats window, you can see some menu entries as above: